realiarthur/react-fieldset/README.md

 ### Easy Array
 This is just a **small illustration** that shows why I needed the power of Fieldset and how you can use it to create Custom Components like EasyArray, which may greatly simplify your code.
-Suppose it need to display this data structure
+So, let's imagine that it needs to display this data structure
 ```javascript
 initialValues={
   array: [